MileHacker Logo

 Flavor Profile & Ingredients

 Jieyang cuisine emphasizes freshness and subtlety.
-Rice is a staple, often as plain porridge (congee) or flat noodles.
+Rice is a fundamental element, often as plain porridge (congee) or flat noodles.
 Pork, poultry, and duck are common proteins.
-A wide variety of local greens and vegetables accompany meals.
+A broad range of local greens and vegetables accompany meals.

-The flavor profile is light, fresh, savory, and sometimes subtly sweet or sour, contrasting with spicier regional Chinese foods.
+The flavor profile is light, fresh, savory, and sometimes subtly sweet or sour, in contrast to spicier regional Chinese foods.
 It focuses on preserving the natural flavors of ingredients.

 Condiments & Spices